Merchant Category Codes (MCC): All You Need To Know

 What Is An MCC Code?

-A Merchant Category Code, or MCC, is a four-digit number that indicates your line of business and the types of goods or services you provide to your customers.
+What is an MCC code, and why do you need to know about it for your business?
+A merchant category code, or MCC, is a four-digit number that indicates your line of business and the types of goods or services you provide to your customers.

 Originally developed to simplify accounting for the year-end 1099 tax form reporting, the MCC code is now a critical piece in the payments landscape.
-While the International Organization for Standardization (ISO) sets the MCC codes and meanings, nowadays credit card processors assign the codes to a merchant.
-These codes are then used by acquiring banks and payment service providers to set fees, assess risk, and more.
-Keep in mind that each card network –that is, Visa, Mastercard, Discover, and American Express — each have their own lists of MCCs, and while they are largely similar, there might be some specific differences for certain types of business.
+While the International Organization for Standardization (ISO) sets the MCC codes and meanings, credit card processors nowadays assign the codes to merchants.
+These credit card merchant codes are then used by acquiring banks and payment service providers to set fees, assess risk, and more.
+Keep in mind that each card network — Visa, Mastercard, Discover, and American Express — each has its own list of MCCs.
+While they are largely similar, there might be some specific differences for certain types of businesses.

 Your MCC code is something that usually exists quietly behind the scenes once your business gets going.
-You’re probably not going to find it on your merchant statement, and if you don’t do a little digging, you may not even know what it is at all!
+You’re probably not going to find it on your merchant statement, and if you don’t know how to find your merchant category code or do a little digging, you may not even know what it is at all!

 The important thing to remember is that the MCC code is chosen by the processor during the application process.
 It cannot be chosen by the merchant.
 Certainly, some merchants can request a specific MCC.
 But, they will only get it if they qualify for it.